jmayfield74/nextiva_foo/README.md

 # Nextiva_foo

-Some functionality and some endpoints...
+Some functionality and corresponding rpc endpoints...

 ## Setup